1757WestwoodRobotics/prog-docs/src/tools/python/datatypes/lists.md

 print(len(a)) # => 3
 ```

+Python has powerful list manipulation methods that are built into the language.
+To find an exhaustive list of python `list` methods, check out the [official Python Docs](https://docs.python.org/3/tutorial/datastructures.html).

 Element checking
 ---
 We can use the `in` keyword to figure out if a given element is `in` a list